AEL-S/EyeExercise/README.md

 I plan to come back to this project and eventually make it work better on mobile devices.
 I will also be adding pupils and eyelashes to make the eyes look more realistic.

 <h2>Support:</h2>
-Feel free to email me at Aesteg89@gmail.com or message me on LinkedIn (https://www.linkedin.com/in/anna-stegmann-77825b136/) if you have any questions.
+Feel free to message me on LinkedIn (https://www.linkedin.com/in/anna-stegmann-77825b136/) if you have any questions.

 <h2>License</h2>
 MIT License